What Are Brown-banded Cockroaches?

 Brown-banded cockroaches like dry places and stay above the floor.
 In contrast, German cockroaches usually hang out in kitchens and bathrooms.

-Are Brown-Banded Cockroaches Harmful To Health?
+Are Brown-banded Cockroaches Harmful To Health?

 They can spread bacteria and allergens by contaminating surfaces, though they do not bite or sting.

-How Long Do Brown-Banded Cockroaches Live?
+How Long Do Brown-banded Cockroaches Live?

 The typical adult lifespan ranges from 13 to 45 weeks, depending on environmental conditions.

-Can I Get Rid Of Brown-Banded Cockroaches On My Own?
+Can I Get Rid Of Brown-banded Cockroaches On My Own?

 Minor issues may be fixed with store-bought solutions.
 However, professional help is often needed to eliminate an infestation, as cockroaches tend to hide their nests.

-Need help with Brown-Banded cockroaches?
+Need help with Brown-banded cockroaches?

 We'll call you!
 Leave your information below.